-From the massive FusionCharts, we move to the much smaller Chart.
-JS open source library, which supports line, doughnut, pie, polar, radar and bar chart types.
+From the massive FusionCharts, we move to a much smaller Chart.
+JS open-source library, which supports line, doughnut, pie, polar, radar, and bar chart types.
 Despite its small size and collection, this tool does collect all the charts and visualization types that you need for small to medium-sized projects.
 FusionCharts and other larger libraries and visualization tools make sense if you have a large and complex application, but for everything else, Chart.JS should do quite well.

-Chart.JS renders charts with the HTML5 canvas element, so the charts use a flat design and are responsive.
-It has been gaining popularity recently among open source charting libraries, and for good reason.
+Chart.JS renders charts with the HTML5 canvas element, so the charts use flat design and are responsive.
+It has been gaining popularity recently among open-source charting libraries, and for good reason.

-When compared to D3.JS, Google Charts cannot as much of a variety of graphs.
+When compared to D3.JS, Google Charts cannot have as much of a variety of graphs.
 But it is great in the graphs that it does create.
-It also has an easier to use API as compared to D3, where you have to build every bar, line, and axis from scratch.
+It also has an easier-to-use API as compared to D3, where you have to build every bar, line, and axis from scratch.
 It can be picked up even by developer novices.

 Overall, Google Charts is a good choice for those who want simple and basic graphs without wasting a lot of ties.

-This is another major data visualization types in the market right now.
-Highcharts offers a huge range of maps and charts out of the box just like FusionCharts, but it also offers stock charts package that is rich with features, called Highstock.
+This is another major data visualization type in the market right now.
+Highcharts offers a huge range of maps and charts out of the box, just like FusionCharts, but it also offers a stock charts package that is rich with features, called Highstock.